ivandrofly/tplink-powerline-api/readme.txt

-if request is failing make sure you don't have web browser open when interacting with powerline using api...
+if request is failing make sure you don't have web manager open